Article Overview: Historic Sites In Alabama

 Jackie Robinson proved that there was nothing a white man could do in the major leagues that a black man couldn’t.
 Most people know his story.

-What most people don’t know, however, is the story of an extraordinary group of African American pilots who proved there’s nothing they couldn’t do in defense of their country as well or better than their white counterparts.
+It’s the story of an extraordinary group of African American pilots who gave their all in defense of their country as well or better than their white counterparts.

 African Americans had to fight the prejudices of their fellow countrymen before they could take up arms against the enemies of America.